Jesse Leach: Style and influences

-Some of Leach's lyrics touch upon Love, connection, mental health and social issues.
+Some of Leach's lyrics touch upon love, connection, mental health and social issues.
 He has claimed that he tries to evolve with every new album.
 He stated in an interview with Blabbermouth.net that he writes lyrics while "sitting in my darkness, understanding my darkness and then finding a solution to it.
 It's kind of the formula I like to use 'cause I always like to inject some positivity."
 Adding "If my music can resonate in any way to create some sort of a positive ripple, that is why I do it.
 Think for yourself."
+Leach’s father was a minister, and some of his lyrics have been influenced by his Christian upbringing.
+In a 2025 interview, he stated, "Even though I don’t subscribe to organized religion anymore, I like using biblical words here and there to sort of tie in the themes.
+With Killswitch Engage Leach vocally combines singing, screaming vocals, and growls.

+He stated in an interview with Loudwire that he first learned how to scream around the age of 15 after stepping on a nail while practicing in his parent’s garage, and sound that came out of him as it happened was the exact sound he was looking to make.
+Throughout most of his career Leach never had proper vocal training only talking a handful of one off classes.
+However this changed in 2018, following surgery on his vocal cords to remove a polyp.
+After the surgery Leach began his recovery and also started taking better care of his vocals, working with trainer Melissa Cross, while also incorporating daily vocal warm ups.

-One of his biggest vocal inspirations is Dan Swanö.
+Some of his biggest vocal inspirations are Faith No More singer Mike Patton and Dan Swanö.
 He has also mentioned being into genres outside metalcore/hardcore: reggae, old-school hip hop, '90s alternative, and "gothy" sounds like the Cocteau Twins and The Sundays.